steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

    Timeout for the application running model in seconds, default timeout of 7200 (2 hours).

 --live-output
-   Prints output in real-time directly on STDOUT.
+   Prints output in real-time directly on `STDOUT`.

 --clean-docker-cache
    Rebuild docker image without using cache.